-The extension of the village head's term of office to 8 years gives the village head a greater opportunity to complete various development projects that have been planned and initiated.
-Infrastructure development such as roads, bridges, health facilities and education at the village level often takes a long time to complete.
+2. Able to complete development and improve the welfare of society complete.
 Over a longer term, the village head can ensure that these projects are not only initiated but also completed successfully, without being disrupted by changes in leadership that can often cause these projects to stall or be neglected.
 In addition, with a longer time, the village head can allocate village resources more efficiently, carry out strict monitoring, and adjust development plans according to village developments and needs.